-Ireland remains to this day one of my favourite places on earth.
-It’s glorious nature and green meadows go on for miles.
+Ireland remains to this day one of my favorite places on earth.
+Its glorious nature and green meadows go on for miles.
 I want to go again.
 One day.
-Thanks to Sarah for taking me there again, briefly, today.
+Especially to see the Cliffs of Mohor aka Princess Brides Cliffs of Insanity.

 - drive clockwise starting from Kenmare; this way you will avoid dragging behind coach tours as you will be driving in the opposite direction.

 - If you have extra time and want more adventures, stray off the road and explore smaller roads crisscrossing the peninsula.

 If the weather is favorable and you feel fit, try climbing on Carrauntoohil, Ireland’s highest mountain.
 Sing Irish ballads in Killarney pub, take a boat to Skellig Michael, dive and climb rocks in Caherdaniel, cycle/hike the Kerry Way, or, if you don’t feel like sweating too much today, take a rest at a lakeside hotel with relaxing SPA procedures.

 Alternatively, you can do a Ring of Kerry tour here.

 Killarney is most famous for its religious settlements which are a prominent feature of Killarney’s history and more importantly the early history of Ireland.